Climate change helps breed springtime wildfires in Spain | Science-Environment

 Spanish Prime Minister Pedro Sánchez warned of worse to come unless some desperately needed rain comes to the rescue, on his visit to the country's first major fire of the year.

 “Unfortunately, over the last few years these fires are becoming normal.
 What is not so normal is that we see them in March,” Sánchez said on Monday.
 “This has a lot to do with the climate emergency that the world is facing.”
-The fire has forced the evacuation of nearly 1,400 people from their homes in Villanueva de Viver and other small villages in the hilly, rural area of Castellon province, which has a shrinking, and aging, population like many areas of Spain's interior.
+The fire has forced the evacuation of nearly 1,400 people from their homes in Villanueva de Viver and other small villages in the hilly, rural provinces of Castellon and Teruel.

+Like many parts of Spain's interior, the regions have shrinking, and aging populations.

 A generation ago, the lands were tended to by the villagers.
-Now that those agricultural jobs, which included collecting firewood, have largely been abandoned by their children, the land is overgrown with dense foliage, which when dry is fuel for fires.
+Now that younger generations have abandoned those agricultural jobs, which included collecting firewood, the land is overgrown with dense foliage that fuels fires when dry.

 France, too, saw surprisingly early forest fires this year, after having several major fires in 2022 like Spain.
 Amid a record-breaking stretch of winter drought across France, wildfires broke out in February near Avignon in the southeast, in the Pyrenees region in the southwest, and the Charente-Maritime region on the Atlantic coast.

-Spain's weather service spokesman Rubén del Campo warned on Wednesday that higher temperatures, reaching 5-10 degrees Celsius (9-18 degrees Fahrenheit) above average, are in store for Castellon and the rest of eastern Spain over the coming days.
-He said these are temperatures “normally seen in mid-to-late May.”
+The spokesperson for Spain's weather service, Rubén del Campo, warned Wednesday that higher temperatures, reaching 5-10 degrees Celsius (9-18 degrees Fahrenheit) above average, were forecast for Castellon and the rest of eastern Spain in the coming days.
+He said the expected temperatures are “normally seen in mid-to-late May.”
 “The rising temperatures combined with westerly winds, which reach the Mediterranean hot and dry, cause the relative humidity to fall, and the risk of wildfires goes up dramatically,” Del Campo said.

+More fires flared up across northern Spain on Thursday.
+Over 1,100 hectares (2,718 acres) were scorched in the northwest province of Lugo, while authorities in the Asturias region reported over 97 different fires that forced at least 20 people to evacuate their homes.

+Army firefighting units were deployed to all three areas to help extinction efforts.

 The situation north of the fire in Spain's Catalonia, which borders with France, is also incredibly delicate, and authorities are bracing for the worst.